(1926 - 2013)

 Since his youth, Kriyananda had dreamed of cooperative communities.
 But few shared his enthusiasm, and he gradually put his dreams aside.
 He was surprised, then, to discover Yogananda speaking often about the need for “World Brotherhood Colonies" as places to foster spiritual attitudes and friendly cooperation.
 At a garden party on July 31, 1949 Yogananda gave a talk quoted above that changed the course of Swami Kriyananda's life.
 Moved to his core by the tremendous energy with which Yogananda made his pronouncement, Kriyananda later wrote: “Deeply, I vowed that day to do my utmost to make his words a reality.”

 The opportunity to do so came in 1967.
 With the help of a few friends and many miracles, Swami Kriyananda was able to purchase a small piece of land in the Sierra Nevada foothills near Nevada City, California.
 Thus was started a spiritual community, which is now known as Ananda Village.
 More than 200 people live in this intentional spiritual community dedicated to Yogananda's ideals.

-Visitors are welcome year-round: (800) 346-5350.
-Other Ananda communities have developed over the years in Palo Alto, Sacramento, Portland, Seattle, Laurelwood (Oregon), and Assisi (Italy).
+In the decades since 1967, Ananda has become a worldwide movement, with Ananda communities in Palo Alto, Sacramento, Portland, Seattle, Laurelwood (Oregon), Assisi (Italy), and Pune (India).
 We have a strong teaching center in Los Angeles and a number of teaching centers in India, as well as meditation groups around the world.